-Other long-term employee benefits are benefits, which are expected to be settled more than 12 months after the end of the reporting period and relates to repatriation grants, compensated absences (accumulated leave).
-The liability recognized for this other long term benefits is the present value of the defined benefit obligations at the reporting date.
+Other long-term employee benefits are benefits, which are expected to be settled more than 12 months after the end of the reporting period and relates to repatriation grants and compensated absences (accumulated leave).
+The liability recognized for these other long-term benefits is the present value of the defined benefit obligations at the reporting date.
 These liabilities are calculated by an independent actuary using the Projected Unit Credit Method.
 Interest cost, current service costs, and actuarial gains or losses arising from changes in actuarial assumptions or experience adjustments are recognized in the Statement of Financial Performance.

 In addition, IESALC participates in the Terminal Payment Fund (TPF).
 This Fund was set up in accordance with Article 6, paragraph 6, of the Financial Regulations of UNESCO to cover costs of separation of staff members such as: termination payments, repatriation grants and death grants.
 IESALC, in line with the other participating organizations in the Fund, is not in a position to identify IESALC's proportionate share of the liability associated with this other long-term benefit with sufficient reliability for accounting purposes.
 Hence, IESALC has treated this benefit as if it were a defined contribution plan in line with the requirements of IPSAS 39.
-IESALC's contribution to the TPF during the financial year are recognized as Staff costs expenses in the Statement of Financial Performance.
+IESALC's contribution to the TPF during the financial year are recognized as personnel costs expenses in the Statement of Financial Performance.
+IESALC's contributions to UNESCO's TPF made during the year amount to USD 9 415 (2021: USD 4 638).

-2.9 Tax
+2.10 Tax